FYTA-GmbH/uc-integration-fyta/README.md

 3. Follow the setup process and enter your FYTA credentials
 4. Select the plant sensors you want to monitor

+## Alternative Setup: Using Home Assistant

+If you are already using Home Assistant, we highly recommend configuring FYTA through the official [Home Assistant FYTA Integration](https://www.home-assistant.io/integrations/fyta/) (as shown in [this video](https://youtu.be/PeNQQQk6Z5E)).
+You can then use the excellent Home Assistant integration for Unfolded Circle Remote to bring your FYTA sensors (and your entire smart home) to the remote.
+The Home Assistant integration offers significantly more parameters and options for FYTA devices, and the UC Remote integration for Home Assistant is generally a very powerful way to control your smart home.

 ## Compilation Instructions

 The integration can be compiled using Docker: